SeisComP/main/apps/tools/scxmldump/descriptions/scxmldump.rst

 .. hint::

-   Events and origins are referred to by their public IDs.
-These can be provided by :ref:`scevtls` and :ref:`scorgls`, respectively, from graphical tools like :ref:`scolv` or by database queries supported by :ref:`scquery`.
+   Events, origins and picks are referred to by their public IDs.
+IDs of events and origins can be provided by :ref:`scevtls` and :ref:`scorgls`, respectively.
+Event, origin and pick IDs can also be read from graphical tools like :ref:`scolv` or used database queries assisted by :ref:`scquery`.

 Format conversion